MichaelThomassen/cloudywords/README.md

 # Cloudy Words

 Cloudy Words is a word-guessing game designed and developed by [Michael Thomassen](mailto:michael@voelit.dk).
-Built as an introduction to Angular, this game challenges players to reveal hidden words while managing their cloud score.

 ## Play the Game